Will Codicil Information

 A Will Codicil is commonly referred to as an amendment to a Will.
 A Will Codicil is generally used or drafted when there are minor changes in a Will and the testator (the individual who the will is prepared for) does not want to redo the entire Will.

-What are the Requirements of a Will Codicil?
+What are the requirements of a Will Codicil?

-The requirements of a Will Codicil are the same of that of a Will.
+The requirements of a Will Codicil are the same as that of a Will.
 It can either be handwritten (Holographic Will) or machine typed, which needs to be signed by the testator and witnessed by two individuals who are not listed in the Will.

 When is a Will Codicil appropriate?

-Generally, people will do a Will Codicil when they want to change the listed executor / executrix because they have either passed away or circumstances have changed and they now want to list another individual.
+Generally, people will do a Will Codicil when they want to change the listed executor/executrix because they have either passed away or circumstances have changed and they now want to list another individual.
 But a Will Codicil can be done for any reason at all so long as it is valid.

 How are Will Codicils and Wills interpreted?